miraehab/Support-Vector-Machine-Implementation/README.md

 Students should be able to code a working version of the support vector machine that performs the following tasks:
 1. Train and classify for linearly separable case.
 2. Train and classify for the non-separable case.
-3. (Bonus) Train and classify for non-linearly separable case.
+3. Train and classify for non-linearly separable case.
 [Using Kernels]

 In each of the previous three cases:</br>
 * Find optimal alphas.